 • Resources are organised by theme and/or topic and include materials (some of them authentic) such as story books, videos, songs and games.
 The interactive whiteboard is used extensively and the school also subscribes to “Atantot”- a website to complement some of the themes.

 • Throughout the key stage, there is an expectation that children will become more independent in their learning, progressing from word-level to sentence/paragraph level in all four skills.
 French phonics and language transferable skills, such as using a bilingual dictionary, are highly valued.
 In addition, the children develop their intercultural understanding.

-• Throughout their time at Manor Field, pupils’ work in French is celebrated in inclusive displays and during weekly merit assemblies.
-Their experience of languages is further enhanced by other enriching events, such as French cafes and our European Day of Languages.
+• Throughout their time at Manor Field, pupils’ work in French is celebrated in inclusive displays.
+Their experience of languages is further enhanced by other enriching events, such as our European Day of Languages.